adampoczatek/adampoczatek.github.io/majestic-wine-study.md

 **What worked well?**

-* **Planning** — this project was extremely well planned and organised, it really felt like everyone was on the same page.
+* **Planning** &mdash; this project was extremely well planned and organised, it really felt like everyone was on the same page.
-* **Design and development** — component-based approach helped us reuse the same patterns across different pages and features resulting in reduced development time and much cleaner code.
-Eventually, the back-end team was able to build and integrate new pages using our CSS framework without much support from our team.
+* **Design and development** &mdash; component-based approach helped us reuse the same patterns across different pages and features resulting in reduced development time and much cleaner code.
+Eventually, the back-end team was able to build and integrate new pages using our CSS framework without much support from my team.

 **What wasn't so good?**

-* **Communication** — front-end and back-end teams were based in two different offices and I don't think the teams had enough time to get to know each other properly which lead to miscommunication at times.
+* **Communication** &mdash; front-end and back-end teams were based in two different offices and I don't think the teams had enough time to get to know each other properly which lead to miscommunication at times.
-* **Missing designs** — we designed all the core journeys and had them signed off before the first sprint started.
-That said, we still had a lot more pages to design which occupied most of my time during the first couple of sprints and I couldn't support my team as much as I would like to.
+* **Missing designs** &mdash; we designed all the core journeys and had them signed off before the first sprint started, however, we still had a lot more pages to design which occupied most of my time during the first couple of sprints and I couldn't support my team as much as I would like to.

 Yes, we had some problems along the way, but this was normal for any project of this scale.
-I really enjoyed working with Majestic and Naked Wines — it was an amazing experience for me, I met some great people and learnt a lot.
+I really enjoyed working with Majestic and Naked Wines &mdash; it was an amazing experience for me, I met some great people and learnt a lot.

 Lastly, I encourage you to visit [Majestic](https://www.majestic.co.uk/) online and in store, and definitely check out [Naked Wines](https://www.nakedwines.com/) — both companies offer an amazing range of products and a unique experience of buying wine.